luoshao23/CFA/level_2/Ethical_and_professional_standards_quantitative_methods_and_economics.md

 #### FX carry trade
+Aninvestment strategy that involves taking long positions in high-yield currencies and short positions in low-yield currencies.
-The FX carry trade attempts to capture an interest rate differential and is a bet against uncovered interest rate parity.
+The FX carry trade attempts to capture an interest rate differential and is a bet against **uncovered interest rate parity**.
 Carry trades typically perform well during low-volatility periods.

 $$return = interest\ earned\ on\ investment - funding\ cost - currency\ depreciation$$

+Assume a trader can borrow Canadian dollars at 1% and earn 9% on an investment in Brazilian reals for one year.
+To execute the trade to earn 8% from the interest rate differential, the trader will do the following:

+1. Borrow Canadian dollars at t=0
+2. Sell the dollars and buy Brazilian reals at the spot rate at t=0
+3. Invest in a real-denominated investment art t=0
+4. Liquidate the Brazilian investment at t=1
+5. Sell the reals and buy dollars at the spot rate at t=1
+6. Pay back the dollar loan
+If the real appreciates, the trader’s profits will be greater than 8% because the stronger real will buy more dollars in one year.
+If the real depreciates, the trader’s profits will be less than 8% because the weaker real will buy fewer dollars in the future.
+If the real falls in value by more than 8%, the trader will experience losses.
 #### risk of the carry trade
 The carry trade is profitable only if uncovered interest rate parity does not hold over the investment horizon.